tldr-pages/tldr/pages/linux/pacman-sync.md

 `sudo pacman --sync {{package}}`

-- Synchronize and update all packages (add `--downloadonly` to download the packages and not update them):
+- [S]ynchronize and update all packages (add `--downloadonly` to download the packages and not update them):

 `sudo pacman --sync --refresh --sysupgrade`

-- Update all packages and install a new one without prompting:
+- [U]pdate all packages and install a new one without prompting:

 `sudo pacman --sync --refresh --sysupgrade --noconfirm {{package}}`

-- Search the package database for a regular expression or keyword:
+- [[Ss]]earch the package database for a regular expression or keyword:

 `pacman --sync --search "{{search_pattern}}"`

-- Display information about a package:
+- Display [i]nformation about a package:

 `pacman --sync --info {{package}}`